allisonsierra/infra-lab/README.md

 # infra-lab

-Infrastructure lab to demo IaC
+This monorepo is used to demonstrate using various IaC tools to deploy infrastructure to cloud providers.